Nordgaren/tabstate-util/README.md

 [here](https://github.com/ogmini/Notepad-Tabstate-Buffer).
 [joost-j](https://github.com/joost-j) - Thank you for starting the python dissect PR which lead to a lot of good discussion and discovery!
+[daddycocoaman](https://github.com/daddycocoaman) - Thank you for your efforts, and showing me the options structure and what each one means!

 ## Todo
 > Figure out any inkling of how the unsaved buffers work before notepad has closed, so I can figure out how to read them.